Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 April is one of the most eagerly awaited months in Rome, a metropolis with thousands of things to see and do.
 After the cold and frost of the winter season, spring and the longed-for good weather (or almost) are knocking at the door of this imperial city.

-Rome's Holy Week is celebrated, which is noticeable even in the palates; parks bloom and the terraces recover their usual pulse and bustle.
-So that you can enjoy the Eternal City to the full, in this article I'll tell you the 10 best things to do this month, so stay tuned!
+Rome's Holy Week is celebrated (which is even noticeable on the palates), the parks bloom and the terraces recover their usual pulse and bustle.
+So that you can enjoy the Eternal City to the full, in this article I'll tell you the 10 best things you can do during this month.
+Check it out!

 1. Enjoy your most special Easter Week